 She said she will just open me up, cut out the tumor, scrape the bone clean and sew me back up no problem.

 The biopsy proved the tumor to be benign which was great since she said I had been most likely growing it for around 13 years at least.

-A massage student worked just a cubicle or 2 down from me said he was in massage school, had just learned scar tissue work, range of motion therapy and lymphatic drainage and asked if he could use my knee for practice.
+A coworker worked just a cubicle down from me said he was in massage school He had just learned scar tissue work, range of motion therapy and lymphatic drainage and asked if he could use my knee for practice.
 I didn't know what any of that really was but it sounded good so I said yes.